org-asux/org.ASUX.cmdline/etc/classpaths/README.txt

 org.slf4j:slf4j-api:jar:1.7.25:compile			### <-- This comes from "dependency:tree" .. but you need the following!!

+## Manually added.
+Because, otherwise we have the following runtime error!
 org.slf4j:slf4j-simple:jar:1.7.28:runtime
 ###	(RUNTIME ERROR):   SLF4J: Failed to load class org.slf4j.impl.StaticLoggerBinder
 ###	This warning message is reported when the org.slf4j.impl.StaticLoggerBinder class could not be loaded into memory.